video geek toys for hubby like matte boxes, 10′ crane, cineslider…

 Favorite camera strap?
-Domke swivel 1.5″ gripper strap.
+Domke swivel 1.5″ gripper strap (Roberts).
 Swivels are critical to avoiding tangles and gripper coating helps keep camera on shoulder.
 Plus they’re comfortable canvas and last for decades.

 And you know what my all-time favorite lighting set up is?
-1 window!
+1 big window!
 Done!
 LOL Nothing beats Mother Nature!
-Maybe a large pc of foam core from Hobby Lobby for fill.
+Maybe a large piece of foam core for fill light.

 Nikon VS Canon

 A word about brands & gear!
 I’ve used BOTH Canon & Nikon professionally.
 I personally prefer Nikon, as does my photojournalist husband Glenn Hartong.
-Given the option, we prefer Nikon’s flash system as well as their predictable & consistent exposure response.
+Given the option, we prefer Nikon’s flash system as well as their predictable & consistent exposure response, as well as thoughtfully-organized ergonomic buttons.
 We also love the D600 & D7000 for video – especially with prime lenses.
 We’ve both used a Canon 5DMkII for news.
 Not only does it take a bit of getting used to having things “upside down” but we’ve found Nikon menus and buttons to be easier to access – both in “the heat of the moment” and just in general.

-But the bottom line is, it’s all about the camera you have (even iPhone – which Glenn shoots for the newspaper ALL the time!) and what you do with it.
+it’s all about the camera you have (even iPhone) and what you do with it.
 Make the most of it!
-Whether it’s a Ford or Chevy, chances are you can reach your destination…
+Whether it’s a Ford or Chevy, you can reach your destination…

 If you’re going to spend the money on the body – invest in a great quality flash!
 The Nikon SB700 is amazing!
 It comes with wonderful accessories for a ton of flexibility, and it tilts and swivels, plus it does REMOTE with 1 click!
 I’ve had my SB800’s for years and put them through a ton of daily work in all sorts of environments.
 They really perform – TTL (through the lens – matching exposure without a 2nd thought!).
 I’ve assisted a bunch of 1:1 clients who have tried to use off-brand products and just are not happy with the results – they’re not consistent!